 - to get here?
 Flights, mileage, parking, accommodation and so on.

 - on merchandise?

 - on food and beverage?

-Putting the current issue or situation that the Guest is raising with us, into this wider context really helps team members to appreciate the bigger picture and the overall value that this Guest brings to the business.
-Fixing the issue for the Guest; quickly, effectively and with a genuine desire to ensure their experience is ‘back on track’ is made easier when every team members sees this and is empowered to do something about it.
+Putting the current issue or situation that the Guest is raising into this wider context really helps team members to appreciate the bigger picture and the overall value that this Guest brings to the business.
+Fixing the issue for the Guest quickly, effectively and with a genuine desire to ensure their experience is back on track is made easier when every team member sees this and is empowered to do something about it.

 Next up, the third Disney quality standard, Show.